 Company formation

-The most common legal form of business in Slovakia is the limited liability company (or LLC in short).
+The most common legal form for doing business in Slovakia is the limited liability company (or LLC in short).
 The incorporation time usually takes up max.
 2 weeks, counted from when the necessary documentation is signed.

-There are no limitations for foreign investors when it comes to setting up companies, they enjoy identical rights and obligations as Slovak persons.
+There are no limitations for foreign investors when it comes to setting up companies doing business in Slovakia, they enjoy identical rights and obligations as Slovak persons.

 The fees for establishing an LLC are: